Avanade/CoreEx/src/CoreEx/Results/README.md

 ## Motivation

 To provide a means to enable Railway-oriented programming within _CoreEx_, and where leveraging, in a rich and consistent manner.
 The capabilities are for the most part completely optional and can be used as needed.
-Although, C# is not a functional language, it does support a number of functional concepts (i.e. LINQ), and adding this capability to _CoreEx_ is in keeping withing the spirit of railway-orientation.
+Although C# is not a functional language, it does support a number of functional concepts (i.e. LINQ), and adding this capability to _CoreEx_ is in keeping withing the spirit of railway-orientation.

 <br/>